 The fun doesn’t have to stop when the trip is over.
 Take the excitement home with you and enjoy it during the rest of the college baseball playoffs.

 Most of the Regional games and all of the Super Regional and College World Series games are televised on the various ESPN channels.
 You can find the schedule on espn.com.

 Another fun way to experience the playoffs at home is to make your own bracket.
 My son and I do this every year.
 We use some leftover wrapping paper and make a giant bracket on the back that includes all 64 teams in Regionals.
 We hang it on the wall and update it after each game.

-What better way to kick off your summer fun than with a mini vacation to attend one of the college baseball playoff tournaments.
+There is no better way to kick off your summer fun than with a mini vacation to watch some of the college baseball playoffs.
 These playoff games provide fun for the whole family.
 It is the perfect way for you to share America’s favorite pasttime with your kids while creating lifelong memories.
-Take your kids out to the ballgame today.
-Happy travels!